 It might not be until the far end of the year – but if there’s one thing we can tell you about Black Friday, it’s that it’s important to be prepared.

-Read on for our guide to Black Friday 2021: when it is, what you should expect, and a few pointers to help you seek out the best deals.
+Read on for our guide to Black Friday: when it is, what you should expect, and a few pointers to help you seek out the best deals.
+Plus, for those who don’t want to wait, our experts will keep bringing you the best live sales to shop.

 When is Black Friday 2021?

 Black Friday will take place on Friday 26th November this year, but that isn’t when you should expect prices to fall.
-Last year, we saw stores launching their sales as early as the beginning of the month, making us wonder if the whole thing should be renamed Black November.
-However, these early waves of deals are often just teasers before the hottest discounts are rolled out on Black Friday itself, or just before.
+Last year, we saw stores launching their sales as early as the beginning of the month, making us wonder if the whole thing should be renamed Black November for the sake of accuracy.
+However, these early waves of deals are often just teasers before the hottest discounts are rolled out on Black Friday itself or just before.

 What’s the history of Black Friday?